Overview

 8. Assign the partition number you wish based on your existing partition numbering.

-9. In the next line choose code ‘8e’ for select the LINUX OS
+9. In the next line, choose code ‘8e’ to select the LINUX OS

 Created a new partition 3 of type 'Linux' and of size 74 GiB.